Refined invariants of finite-dimensional Jacobi algebras: Refined invariants for contractible curves

-We start by giving the definition of refined GV invariants arising from the combination of the original definition of Katz for the GV invariants of a flopping curve, with the work of Joyce et al. Recall that by part of Katz's work, the reduced subscheme of the fine moduli scheme $\Msp^{\stable}_{r,1}(X)$ is a single point (Theorem \ref{Katzprop}).
+We start by giving an approach to refined Gopakumar--Vafa invariants arising from the combination of the original definition of Katz for the Gopakumar--Vafa invariants of a flopping curve, with the work of Joyce et al.

+Recall that by part of Katz's work, the reduced subscheme of the fine moduli scheme $\Msp^{\stable}_{r,1}(X)$ is a single point (Theorem \ref{Katzprop}).
 The unreduced scheme is a fine moduli scheme, and the map $\Msp^{\stable}_{r,1}(X)\rightarrow \Mst^{\stable}_{r,1}(X)$ to the stack of stable sheaves is a $\mathbb{C}^*$-bundle.
 By \cite[Cor.2.13]{PTVV} this latter stack is the underlying algebraic stack of a (-1)-shifted symplectic stack.
 In \cite{BBJ18} the authors use this fact to endow $\Msp^{\stable}_{r,1}(X)$ with a $d$-critical locus description in the sense of \cite{Joy13}.
-Since the underlying scheme is a point, and so any neighborhood of the point is the entire scheme, it follows also from \cite[Thm.5.18]{BBJ18} that $\Msp^{\stable}_{r,1}(X)$ is the scheme theoretic critical locus of a function $g$ on a smooth algebraic variety $U$.
+Since the underlying scheme is a point, and so any neighborhood of the point is the entire scheme, it follows also from \cite[Thm.5.18]{BBJ18} that $\Msp^{\stable}_{r,1}(X)$ is the scheme-theoretic critical locus of a function $g$ on a smooth algebraic variety $U$.
 The virtual canonical bundle $K=K_{M,s}$ on $M=(\Msp^{\stable}_{r,1})_{\reduced}$ is then a line bundle on $M$, which is clearly trivial (since $M$ is a point), so that we can pick an isomorphism $\mathcal{O}_{M_{\reduced}}^{\otimes 2}\cong K_{M,s}$.
 In the language of \cite{Joy13}, this d-critical scheme admits trivial orientation.
-We abbreviate $K=\mathcal{O}_{M_{\reduced}}$.
-Given the data of the oriented $d$-critical scheme $(M,s,K)$, \cite[Thm.6.9]{Br12} constructs a canonical Verdier self-dual monodromic mixed Hodge module $\Phi_{M,s,K}$ on $M$.
+We abbreviate $L=\mathcal{O}_{M_{\reduced}}$.
+Given the data of the oriented $d$-critical scheme $(M,s,L)$, \cite[Thm.6.9]{Br12} constructs a canonical Verdier self-dual monodromic mixed Hodge module $\Phi_{M,s,L}$ on $M$.
 By construction, this is just the monodromic mixed Hodge module $\phim{g}\IC_U$.
 Considered as a cohomologically graded monodromic mixed Hodge structure, it is concentrated in degree zero.

 The above discussion establishes part (1) of the following theorem, while part (2) follows by Theorem \ref{Katzprop} and Theorem \ref{PPProp}.
 Part (3) is a consequence of the definition of the dimension of a monodromic mixed Hodge structure, and part (1). \begin{theorem} Let